A constraint on local definitions of quantum internal energy: Introduction

-Such a construction would also imply that, if two hypothetical physical situations are such that $S$ appears the same to a \textit{local} observer that can only perform local state tomography, thus recording only $\varrho^S$ as a function of time, then $S$ would be assigned the same internal energy in both cases.
+Such a construction would also imply that, if two hypothetical physical situations are such that $S$ appears the same to a \textit{local} observer that can only perform local state tomography (thus recording only $\varrho^S$ as a function of time, much like in the spirit of the ``operational approach'' of open quantum systems \cite{Milz_etal_2017}), then $S$ would be assigned the same internal energy in both cases.
 Of course, a general definition of internal energy with this property could additionally depend on higher-order derivatives of $\varrho^S$.
-That interesting feature is a type of \textit{locality}, which in broader sense is often sougth in definitions of quantum thermodynamical variables (\eg{} \cite{Alipour_etal_2016, Rivas_2020, Colla_Breuer_2021}).
+That interesting feature is a type of \textit{locality}, which in a broader sense is often sought in definitions of quantum thermodynamical variables (\eg{} \cite{Alipour_etal_2016, Rivas_2020, Colla_Breuer_2021}).
 We know of at least one proposal \cite{Valente_etal_2018} that fits in this category, furthermore with the ``minimalist'' dependence $U=U(\varrho^S,\dot{\varrho}^S)$, and we make a short account of it in what follows.